 Along with our guidance, CDBG helps economically-distressed and low income areas receive necessary funding for rural water/sewer projects where the need is most severe.
 To make this clear, this organization only provides grants to communities that are on a low-to-moderate income level.
 If your community is in the center of Charleston, Columbia, Florence, etc., then this agency would not consider providing funds.

 For the communities within these low income areas, this grant is a little complex.
 They have several guidelines they follow to choose the correct projects to provide funding for every year.
 These include ensuring applications come from, low income rural area, and they have a guideline sheet on how the project must be detailed and how much it should benefit the community.

 However, as with all other funding agencies, we design and outline the project and submit the application after your approval.
 This agency will fund sewer, stormwater, drinking water, and many other forms of projects.

 Overall, if you are in a rural area where the income is low, and you are in need of repair or new system construction, we can apply to this funding agency for you.

 Contact us so we can answer any questions personally in relation to your project needs and funding requirements.
-You can also check out the town official's role in the entire process on the Municipal Resources page.
+You can also check out the town official's role in the entire process on the Municipal Roadmap page.

 Don't wait until your system encounters a failure.
 It happens more than you would like to think, and the fix is a lot more expensive and time consuming than a proactive start is.